-- 1. Choreographic Mark - a.
-Management of the prescribed theme - b.
-Management of the prescribed choreographic process - c.
-Management of the prescribed gesture (movement) - d.
-Consistency of the three prescribed elements - 2.
-Technical Mark - a.
-Mastery of gliding and the quality of edges - b.
-Speed, variety and amplitude of steps and turns, jumps, rotations and other skating movements. - c.
-Quality of execution of gestures: body hold and placement. - d.
-The consistency between the three elements and integration with music andtheme.
+- 1. Mastery of gliding and the quality of edges - 2.
+Speed, variety and amplitude of steps and turns, jumps, rotations and other skating movements. - 3.
+Quality of execution of gestures: body hold and placement. - 4.
+Quality of execution of gestures: body position and placement - 5.
+The consistency between the three elements and integration with music and theme.